ceocampo/Cell-Classification-using-a-Convolutional-Neural-Network/README.md

 This dataset was taken from the NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/

-<b>Technologies used for this project:</b> python, pandas, numpy, matplotlib, seaborn, scikit-learn tensorflow, keras.
+<b>Technologies used for this project:</b> python, pandas, numpy, matplotlib, seaborn, scikit-learn, tensorflow, keras.

 # Sample Images